Roomba vs Shark: which robot rules in 2023?

 Roomba vs Shark - which is best?

-WINNER: iRobot Roomba j7+
+WINNER: iRobot Roomba Combo j9+

-Our runner up is the Shark AI Ultra Robot Vacuum and Mop.
-It also has excellent debris pick-up, but innovates by including a mop, so it's a good choice for hard-floor houses and apartments.
+Our runner-up is the Shark AI Ultra Robot Vacuum and Mop.
+It also has excellent debris pick-up but innovates by including a mop, so it's a good choice for hard-floor houses and apartments.
 However, this mop needs a little oversight, so it's not as automatic as it could be.
 The app also isn't as good as the Roomba j7+, so while it's cheaper, it narrowly misses out on the top spot.

 Roomba vs Shark - which has better suction?